-The Background and Image sections of your invitation is where you can customize the background color of your email, upload your organization's logo and event images.
+The Background and Image sections under the Composer tab of your invitation is where you can customize the background color of your email, upload your organization's logo and event images.

 The Background Section